farirpgs/fari-app/lib/srds/fate-core.md

 - For a moderate consequence, you have to wait one whole session after the recovery action (which means if you do the recovery action in the middle of a session, you should recover sometime in the middle of next session).
 - For a severe consequence, you have to wait one whole scenario after the recovery action.

-{example}

-Cynere ended up with the severe consequence Nearly Gutted as the result of the fight.
+> Cynere ended up with the severe consequence Nearly Gutted as the result of the fight.
+>

-Back at the inn, Zird attempts to bandage up the cut.
+> Back at the inn, Zird attempts to bandage up the cut.
 He has a stunt called, “Scholar, Healer” which allows him to use his Lore skill for recovery obstacles.
 He makes his Lore roll at a difficulty of Fantastic (+6) and succeeds.
+>

-This allows Cynere’s Nearly Gutted aspect to be renamed Bandaged and start the recovery process.
+> This allows Cynere’s Nearly Gutted aspect to be renamed Bandaged and start the recovery process.
 After the next whole scenario, she’ll be able to erase that aspect from her sheet and use her severe consequence again in a subsequent conflict.

-##### Potions And Other Insta Healing
+> #### Potions And Other Insta Healing
+>

-Many genres have some sort of mechanism by which characters can quickly recover from injuries.
+> Many genres have some sort of mechanism by which characters can quickly recover from injuries.
 Fantasy settings have the ubiquitous healing potion or spell.
 Sci-fi has superscience dermal regenerators or biogel.
 Usually, these mechanisms exists because many games express injuries in terms of a constant numerical penalty that drastically affects a character’s effectiveness.
+>

-In Fate, however, a consequence is largely just like any other aspect.
+> In Fate, however, a consequence is largely just like any other aspect.
 It only comes into play when someone pays a fate point to invoke it (after the initial free invoke, of course), or when it’s compelled.
+>

-At best, powerful healing should simply eliminate the need to roll for a recovery action, or should reduce the severity of a consequence by one level or more.
+> At best, powerful healing should simply eliminate the need to roll for a recovery action, or should reduce the severity of a consequence by one level or more.
 So, a healing potion might turn a severe consequence into a moderate one, making the recovery time much shorter.
 The PC should have to spend at least one scene where the consequence could affect things, before you let it go away.

-#### Extreme Consequences
+### Extreme Consequences

 In addition to the normal set of mild, moderate, and severe consequences, every PC also gets one last-ditch option to stay in a fight—the extreme consequence.
 Between major milestones, you can only use this option once.